 When and how to give feedback

-Now that we’ve covered the 6 distinct types of feedback, let’s look at when and how to use them, all year long.
+Now that we've covered the 6 distinct types of feedback, let's look at when and how to use them, all year long.
+Types of feedback, including top-down feedback, peer-to-peer feedback, and 360 feedback

-When held weekly, Sync-Ups offer a casual environment for providing feedback.
+When held weekly, sync-ups offer a casual environment for providing feedback.
 So view these as opportunities to build the relationship between managers and direct reports.

 Goal-setting